DAGWorks-Inc/hamilton/examples/README.md

 Here you'll find some very simple hello world type examples.

+If you have questions, or need help with these examples, join us on [discord](https://discord.gg/wCqxqBqn73), and we'll try to help!

 ## Show casing scaling Pandas
 The `hello_world` folder shows a simple example of how to create a Hamilton DAG and run it.